-Eligibility is limited to precollege students of the greater Delaware Valley who demonstrate outstanding accomplishments in insect-related study, who have not previously received the award, and who are not related to current AES Council members.
-The practice may be to make the award to the student with the best insect-related project at the annual Delaware Valley Science Fairs but other types of excellence can be honored.
+Eligibility is limited to precollege students of the greater Delaware Valley who demonstrate outstanding accomplishments in insect-related study, who have not previously received the Calvert Award first prize, and who are not related to current AES Council members.
+Worthy recipients will be identified by the selection committee at Philadelphia area science fairs, such as the Delaware Valley Science Fairs.
+Other types of excellence can also be honored.
+Email the Society (firstname.lastname@example.org) to inquire about other non-science fair entomology projects, such as an insect collection, or other insect research project, you are working on and would like considered.
 Although projects using Drosophila or other commercially available insects will be considered, preference will be given to projects relating to local species and projects demonstrating genuine interest in entomology.

 You may view a list of past winners here.